Legal and Compliance

 Your right to use an application licensed from a software vendor in your DNAnexus account will depend on the terms of your agreement with the vendor.
 In most cases an internal use license will allow you to choose to use the software either on a computer at your own facility or in the cloud.

 We have put in measures to ensure the highest level of data security for both research and clinical use.
 These measures include high-end physical data center security; reliable, replicated data storage; all data encrypted at rest and in transfer; and enterprise and user controlled permissions for data, analysis tool, and workflow sharing.
-For compliance support, we enable data logging and auditability for 6 years, versioned and reproducible analysis tools and results, and compliance with HIPAA, CLIA, GCP, 21 CFR Parts 11, 58, and 493, and European Data Privacy laws and regulations.
+For compliance support, we enable data logging and auditability for 6 years, versioned and reproducible analysis tools and results, and compliance with HIPAA, CLIA, 21 CFR Parts 11, 58, and 493, and European Data Privacy laws and regulations.
 For more details, please refer to the compliance white papers posted at the Resources Page.

 The logging and version control features of the DNAnexus platform will allow you to track exactly how your samples were processed, so as to enable the reproducibility of your clinical experiments, as required by CLIA.
 Of course, CLIA compliance requires that you observe standard operating procedures necessary to ensure compliance, such as sample tracking and prohibitions on sharing user IDs and passwords.
 For further information, please see our compliance white papers at our Resources page.

+Both the Titan and Apollo products are compliant with 21 CFR Part 11 (Annex 11 for the EU) with respect to electronic records.
+Electronic signatures are out of scope for these products.
+DNAnexus employs the conventional Quality Management System (QMS) processes and technology to comply with these regulations.
+Click here for more information on DNAnexus' GxP offering.
 The security and logging features of the DNAnexus platform are designed to enable the data integrity of your preclinical and clinical data and facilitate audits of those data.
 Using the platform, it will be possible to identify who uploaded or had access to data, when they did so, and what they did to the data.
 Prior versions of data can be retained, rather than overwritten.
 Of course, compliance with clinical requirements requires that you observe standard operating procedures necessary to ensure compliance, such as prohibitions on sharing of user IDs and passwords.
 For further information, please see our compliance white papers at our Resources page.

 That depends on the terms of the consent and the information provided to the sample donor before s/he gave the consent.
 In evaluating whether the consent includes uploading data to DNAnexus, please keep in mind that data uploaded to DNAnexus are encrypted in transit and at rest.
 In this way, uploading data to DNAnexus is akin to storing them in encrypted form on your own servers, where the servers are managed by independent contractors.
 Ultimately the scope of consent should be determined by the IRB that is overseeing your research or clinical trial.